Neon Noir: Hong Kong's Neon Lights on Film

 Having photographed Hong Kong over the past 10 years, it makes me sad to see these mini landmarks disappear, and as a photographer who has incorporated the nightly glow of the cities neon into many of my pictures, it came as a surprise to me why I never actually focused on it solely as a subject matter.

 So the idea came to me to try out somewhat of a test.
 I wanted to try and experiment with forms of rack focusing and double exposure, to see if I could come away with some quirky types of images beyond just going for straight snapshots (although some of the following pictures are shot in one exposure).

-Now I've never really liked the way digital cameras render areas of bright highlights, nor am I particularly fond of how my Nikon D810 renders the colour red.
+Now I've never really liked the way digital cameras rendered areas with bright highlights, nor am I particularly fond of how my Nikon D810 renders the color red.
 So this seemed like the perfect opportunity to reach for film instead, but not just any old film!

 What's special about this film is that not only is it designed for low light nighttime photography, but being a cinema purpose film it has a special anti-halation backing, designed to prevent halos around bright objects or edges that appear in the image (i.e. neon lights).

 Now "regular" film for still cameras don't require this special backing, it is only required for film shot through a 35mm movie camera.
 This extra layer, also known as "rem-jet" requires the film to be developed using a different chemical process to the regular C-41 development that you would find at a common photo lab.
 What the folks at CineStill did was to take the Kodak negative and carefully remove this rem-jet backing, which now allows it to safely be shot and processed like any other color negative film.

 The difference though is that the film no longer has the anti-halitation protection, which means we'll be getting some interesting effects going on for areas of highlights.